emiscode/tv-series-rest-api/README.md

 # TV Series REST API
-### This is a very simple CRUD REST API with Java and Spring Boot.
+### This is a very simple CRUD REST API with Java and Spring Boot